aburchell/aburchell.github.io/_posts/2018-04-18-vicissitudes.md

 ## Where encountered
 This was again found in I Am a Strange Loop, in the sentence “I told all sorts of tales about the book and its vicissitudes.”

+## Meaning Guess
+I initially guessed that this word meant something along the lines of "truths," or perhaps "secrets."

-## Meaning
+## Meaning and Morphology

 A vicissitude is “a change of circumstances or fortune, typically one that is unwelcome or unpleasant.”
-The word is of latin origin, from the Latin word “vicissitudo.”
+The word is of Latin origin, from the Latin word “vicissitudo.”
+The only difference from this word is the change in the word-final vowel, dropping the /o/.